PatrickSUDO/PatrickSUDO.github.io/docs/blogs/LeetCode/0141-Linked-List-Cycle.md

 ---
 ### Solution: <br/>

 1. We create two pointers, one fast and one slow.
-Keep travsersing, if they overlap, there is a loop, and return True.
+Keep traversing, if they overlap, there is a loop, and return True.
 If .next=None, return False.
 2. fast, slow = head, head.
 Both pointers point to head at the beginning.
 3. Build a nested while loop with the conditions fast and fast.next are not null.
 If they do not exist, it means there is no cycle.
 4. fast, slow = fast.next.next, slow.next